dtomlinson-ga/StatsAsTokens/README.md

 The arguments are case-insensitive and space-insensitive.

 For example:
-`{{Vertigon.StatsAsTokens/MonstersKilled:player=local|monster=Green Slime}}` will be parsed as the number of slimes (all slimes are considered Green Slime for this purpose) killed by the local player.
+`{{Vertigon.StatsAsTokens/MonstersKilled:player=local|monster=Green Slime}}` will be parsed as the number of slimes (all slimes except Big Slimes and Tiger Slimes are considered Green Slime for this purpose) killed by the local player.

 Here is a complete list of monsters currently usable as arguments: